An engineering site visit checklist is a big part of most engineering projects. Because design work relies on real-world conditions.

 - Take photos inside equipment panels (e.g. control panels)

-- Check condition of existing equipment (e.g. switchgear and power transformers)
+- Check the condition of existing equipment (e.g. switchgear and power transformers)

 - Check where transmission and distribution lines enter and leave the substation respectively

-Keep in mind, some of these items I can handle over the phone or email with the client.
-In fact, I do shoot these items over to the client to chew on before my site visit.
+Keep in mind, some of these items I will handle over the phone or email with the client before the site visit.
+This allows the client to prepare for our site meeting.
+Otherwise, the site visit may be a waste of time.

 Come prepared to keep site visits efficient